 Feyrer, F., K. Newman, M. Nobriga, and T. Sommer.
 2015.
 Delta Smelt Habitat in the San Francisco Estuary: A Reply to Manly, Fullerton, Hendrix, and Burnham’s “Comments on Feyrer et al. Modeling the Effects of Future Outflow on the Abiotic Habitat of an Imperiled Estuarine Fish”.
 Estuaries and Coasts 39(1):287-289.

-FISHBIO Environmental, LLC (FISHBIO).
+FISHBIO Environmental, LLC.
 2013.
 Predation Study Report Don Pedro Project, FERC No. 2299.
 Prepared for: Turlock Irrigation District and Modesto Irrigation District.
 January.

 Fish, M. A. 2010.
 A White Sturgeon Year-Class Index for the San Francisco Estuary and Its Relation to Delta Outflow.
 IEP Newsletter 23(2).
 Spring.